The complete free guide · No paywall, no upsell

 For non-Hague countries, the process is different and more complex — called "legalization" or "authentication" — and involves the destination country's embassy or consulate.
 We cover that in section 07.

-Who's not Hague — the exceptions worth knowing
+Who's not Hague — and how to check

 02 · The legal framework